- Personal Safety and Situational Awareness Training for Front Desk Professionals

 - –Confronted over racial, religious, gender presentation bias.
 How will I deal with this?–

 - Strategy for early openers and last closers.

-- Safety in elevators, parking lots & “fringe” areas.
+- Safety in elevators, parking lots, “fringe” areas and transitional environments

 - Hotel room selection and travel safety.